 You’re probably familiar with the idea of writing and sending cards to support military members, their families and veterans.
 There’s a second way you can create and send cards to troops by sending blank cards that they can use to send to their family members.
 I know this won’t surprise you, but there are no card stores in many deployed locations.
 Troops want cards to send to their families and friends, but don’t have a way to get them.
 Making cards for the troops to send to their loved ones is a truly helpful way to support our troops.

 Why not make cards to send directly to deployed service members and make cards for them to send to their loved ones?
 I know, big smile, right?!

 You can gather family and friends to help you make cards.

 Once I got back home, I created these free printable card designs.
 You can print them out and use them to make your own cards.
 With these six images it’s easy to create endless combinations and designs.

 How to Make Cards to Support Our Troops

 Envelopes – Invitation envelopes are the perfect size for these cards.

 Step 1 – Cut card stock paper in half so that you have 8 1/2 by 5 1/2 inch sized paper.
 Fold the paper in half to make a 5 1/2 by 4 1/4 inch card.

 Step 2- Print out the free printable card images.
+You get access to these free printables when you sign up for our free newsletter.
 Cut out the images.

 Step 3 – Lay out the images to create card designs.
 Be creative.
 The design combinations are infinite.
 You can also add solid colored card stock paper to layer and make designs stand out more.